-At the new River Center, a geothermal heating system allows the facility to run 40% more efficiently than a conventional building, saving the College money while reducing greenhouse gas emissions by 270 tons a year!
+Another geothermal heating system is in place at the River Center, and it allows the facility to run 40% more efficiently than a conventional building, saving the College money while reducing greenhouse gas emissions by 270 tons a year!
 This heating system was made possible by the student body, which in 2007 provided $65,000 (1/2 of the needed revenue) for the project.

 In addition, we have a 3kW solar photovoltaic array on the roof of the College's library.
+The new Anne Arundel Building, to be constructed in 2015, will contain a 19kW array.
 The Sustainability Committee is currently looking into creative ways to finance a much larger solar system on campus, which would assist in our emissions reductions targets under the Climate Action Plan.

 RENEWABLE ENERGY CREDITS (RECs)